raguay/MyAlfred/README.md

 This is a file filter for PDF files.
 I have many and this really makes finding them easy.

+**ab:cparent**

+This command will get the currently selected file in Finder, Path Finder, or Commander One and copy it to the parent directory.
+Works on files or directories.

+**ab:mparent**

+This command will get the currently selected file in Finder, Path Finder, or Commander One and move it to the parent directory.
+Works on files or directories.

+**ab:cfile**

+This command will copy the contents of the file to the clipboard.
+You need to be sure it is a text file.

 ### Alfred Browser Actions

 **Get File Name**